ncats/RaMP-BackEnd/README.md

 Here is the overall workflow for getting the mySQL database up and running:

   1. git clone this repository
-  2. Run main.py successfully (purpose is to create sql files in misc/sql folder)
+  2. Run main.py successfully (purpose is to create intermediate data files in the misc/output folder for each data type.)
+Reading resource files from the various data sources is memory intensive.
+  3. Run EntityBuilder.py to merge data to build entity relationships.
+This produces a file for each table in the RaMP DB Schema in the /misc/sql/loader.
-  3. Create an empty database in mySQL (e.g. called ramp)
+  4. Create an empty database in mySQL (e.g. called ramp)
-  4. Import the sql files into the database using src/util/rampDBBulkLoader.
+  5. Import the sql files into the database using src/util/rampDBBulkLoader.
 See code section for details: [DB Loading Code](https://github.com/ncats/RaMP-BackEnd/blob/9e0ab9c719f3a690272fc7a0ae669b6f11d74b7a/src/util/rampDBBulkLoader.py#L393)
-  5. You can now query the database!
+  6. You can now query the database!

 Keep scrolling down for the details...